 Ludus \ The Damage [LTMCD 2328]

-Remastered, full-length CD and download anthology from the seminal post-punk Manchester band, who between 1980 and 1983 recorded for several labels including New Hormones, Les Disques du Crépuscule and Sordide Sentimental.
+A remastered, full-length CD anthology from seminal Manchester post-punk group Ludus, who recorded for labels including New Hormones, Les Disques du Crépuscule and Sordide Sentimental between 1980 and 1983.

-Showcasing the music and muse of Linder Sterling and Ian Devine, these 18 tracks have been selected from across their career, including singles, album tracks and live material professionally recorded at the infamous Haçienda show in November 1982.
-Several tracks included on this collection are not included on our other Ludus CDs.
+Showcasing the music and muse of Linder Sterling and Ian Devine, the 18 tracks have been selected from across their career, including singles, album tracks and live material professionally recorded at the infamous Haçienda 'meat dress' show in November 1982.
+Several tracks included on this collection are not included on any other Ludus CD.

 1. How High Does The Sky Go?